dartlangfr/game-store-codelab/user-story-5.md

 <a name="hints"></a>
 > **Hints:**
 >
-> - Use [onPropertyChange](https://api.dartlang.org/docs/channels/be/latest/observe.html#onPropertyChange) to execute a function when an observable property change
+> - Use [onPropertyChange](https://api.dartlang.org/docs/channels/be/latest/observe.html#onPropertyChange) to execute a function when an observable property changes
-> - Remember what to do to notify bindings when value changed
+> - Remember what to do to notify bindings when value has changed
 > - To create a two-way filter, implement a `Transformer` class (No docs :( see [Bind number to text field with filter  example](https://github.com/sethladd/dart-polymer-dart-examples/tree/master/web/bind_number_to_text_field_with_filter))

 ## [Next >](user-story-6.md)